3BioCompBio/EvoStability/README.md

 ### (5) Multiple sequence alignments

-The multiple sequence alignments used in the publication and their relative sequences' weights can be downloaded from: DATA_LINK.
+The multiple sequence alignments used in the publication and their relative sequences' weights are located in `./msa/`.

 ## Conventions and units